O*NET Field Overview

 1. Specific Occupation Detail: An optional additional level of classification below Specific Occupation.
 This used to further distinguish roles that fall within a Specific Occupational category (e.g., Chief Technology Officer as the Detailed classification within the Chief Executives Specific Occupation classification).

-For the given example of Family and General Practitioner Healthcare roles (29-1062), this breaks down as follows:
+For the above example of Chief Sustainability Officer roles (11-1011.03), this breaks down as follows:

 Taxonomy LevelCodeCategory Name